 Many English teachers arrive in Tokyo with a TEFL position already in place, with many large language schools recruiting teachers from their home countries in a process that can take up to 3 months.
 However, it is still possible to arrive on a tourist visa and look for work once you’re there.
 A lot of smaller language schools are more than willing to employ teachers this way and there’s always the possibility of earning money tutoring private students.

 Salaries are usually quite good for English teachers in Japan, especially so in Tokyo.
 The average wage is around 125,000-250,000 JPY/month (approx. $1,500-3,100 US).
 Typically this is for a 25hrs working week.
-Teachers are also expected to sign contracts for no less than a 6 month commitment, although yearly contracts are becoming more common.
+Teachers are also expected to sign contracts for no less than a 6-month commitment, although yearly contracts are becoming more common.
 Employers provide health insurance and holiday concessions.
-Additional benefits can include: Monthly travelling allowance (usually up to 25,000 JPY/month), assistance finding accommodation, and contract completion bonuses.
+Additional benefits can include a Monthly travelling allowance (usually up to 25,000 JPY/month), assistance finding accommodation, and contract completion bonuses.

 Japan, like many eastern countries in recent times, has standard criteria for those wishing to teach in the country.
 English teachers are required to have a bachelor’s degree (in any field) and it is desirable to have a little teaching experience before you arrive.
 Tokyo is a very competitive market and positions are often taken by the more experienced teachers.
 Having a 100+hr TEFL certificate is a clear indication to prospective employers that you have the minimum basic skills necessary to carry out the job correctly.